Whitehall Media’s annual GOVSEC conference wins Bronze Conference Award

-Manchester UK, 19 May 2017 – Whitehall Media are pleased to announce that their annual GOVSEC conference has been shortlisted as ‘best free to attend’ conference by the upcoming Conference Awards which is set to take place on 30 June, 2017 at Tobacco Quay in London.
+July 2017 – Whitehall Media are pleased to announce that their annual GOVSEC conference has won a Bronze Award in the Conference Awards’ ‘best free to attend’ conference category.

-Whitehall Media’s GOVSEC conference, founded in 2014, is geared around enabling government to function effectively, safely and securely through improved IT, information and infrastructural security.
+Founded in 2014, GOVSEC is geared around enabling government to function effectively, safely and securely through improved IT, information and infrastructural security.

-Ahead of the awards ceremony, Waqas Hashemi, CEO of Whitehall Media, commented:
+Welcoming the news, Waqas Hashemi, CEO of Whitehall Media said: